 - Approved applicants will be evaluated through an in-person writing sample and interview as the final step in the application process.

-Students accepted for admission with an M.A. from the Adler School may be granted transfer credit for graduate level courses that overlap with the Psy.D. curriculum.
+Students accepted for admission with an M.A. from Adler University may be granted transfer credit for graduate level courses that overlap with the Psy.D. curriculum.
 Students accepted that have previously taken graduate level coursework at another accredited institution will also be considered for transfer credit.
 For these students, a maximum of (24) semester credits may be transferred into the Psy.D. program.
-The Adler School does not grant credit for any curriculum requirements based on prior learning assessment.
+Adler University does not grant credit for any curriculum requirements based on prior learning assessment.